 Because ETFs are more passively managed, they tend to have lower fees making it a great way to make your money work for you.

-If you want to invest in ETFs – download the stash app below to get started!
+If you want to invest in ETFs – download the Acorns app below to get started!